appwrite/rfc/018-custom-id-support.md

 - Can be Alphanumeric
 - Can contain `_` but not at the begining of the id
 - Cannot contain any other special characters
+- If ID already exists, it will throw an error

 ### Prior art